MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 1. Populate them with the following information:

-    (1) **Calculation profile name**: Electric Vehicle Miles Driven 2022
+    1. **Calculation profile name**: Electric Vehicle Miles Driven 2022

-    (2) **Module** – Select **Carbon activities**.
+    2. **Module** – Select **Carbon activities**.

-    (3) **Emission source**: Purchased electricity
+    3. **Emission source**: Purchased electricity

-    (3) **Activity data to include in calculation**: Select **add>add row** and select **Organizational Unit equals Wide World Importers(Organizational unit)** and select **add>add** row again and select **Quantity unit equals mile.**
+    4. **Activity data to include in calculation**: Select **add>add row** and select **Organizational Unit equals Wide World Importers(Organizational unit)** and select **add>add** row again and select **Quantity unit equals mile.**

-    (4) **Calculation model** - Select **Electric Vehicle Miles Driven - 2022** from the dropdown list.
+    5. **Calculation model** - Select **Electric Vehicle Miles Driven - 2022** from the dropdown list.

-    (5) **Schedule** - Select the **Automatically run this calculation when data is refreshed** checkbox.
+    6. **Schedule** - Select the **Automatically run this calculation when data is refreshed** checkbox.

 The fields and their values are defined as follows (numbers corresponding to numerals in the ensuing screenshot):

-    o	The Calculation profile name identifies the calculation profile in the list.
+1. The Calculation profile name identifies the calculation profile in the list.

-    o	The Module is used to identify which data types should appear in the Activity data field.
+2. The Module is used to identify which data types should appear in the Activity data field.

-    o	The Emissions source identifies which activity data type should be used in the calculation.
+3. The Emissions source identifies which activity data type should be used in the calculation.

-    o	Use Activity data to include in calculation to filter activity data to a specific subset of the activity data type.
+4. Use Activity data to include in calculation to filter activity data to a specific subset of the activity data type.

-    o	The Calculation model identifies which calculation model should be used for the calculation.
+5. The Calculation model identifies which calculation model should be used for the calculation.
 Be sure to choose the calculation model from the dropdown list.

-    o	Use Automatically run this calculation when data is refreshed to automatically trigger calculations when the matching activity data is refreshed.
+6. Use Automatically run this calculation when data is refreshed to automatically trigger calculations when the matching activity data is refreshed.

-    o	The form should resemble the following image.
+7. The form should resemble the following image.
 Select **Next**.